ArctosDB/documentation-wiki/_documentation/reports.markdown

 Note that 1 is always an acceptable list length, and is most common for things like loan forms.
 However, the reporter will accept comma-separated lists of identifiers of virtually any length.
 Printing labels for a thousand hand-selected containers is easily accomplished.

+## Editors

+Reports may be edited in the browser fields, but it is often better to use a more specialized editor, and copy to the browser.
+We use sublime with postgresql and cfml packages; many, many other choices are available.

 ## Getting Data

 ### SQL